Seneca Language Departments & Programs

 The mission of the Allegany Language Department, Ögwaiwanösde’ Ögwawënö’ (we cherish our language) is to promote conversational Seneca language use.

-• Requires its staff to continue working toward advanced proficiency in the Seneca Language
+• requires its staff to continue working toward advanced proficiency in the Seneca language

 • actively promotes the use of the Seneca language through social media